carmencitaqiu/pci-hiring-interview/README.md

 ### Video
 In addition to this, a recording of your screen (no audio) while reading the prompts and actually doing the challenge is expected.
 Don't worry if you have to google things while doing the challenge, it's actually expected to happen!
 Your approach to it is what matters.

-> *Disclaimer: I, of course, can respect your privacy regarding this, so you have the option of not submitting a video recording.
+> *Acknowledment: I, of course, can respect your privacy regarding this, so you have the option of not submitting a video recording.
 Is up to you.*

 Now that you had this short introduction, is time to start your screen recorder and get going with the challenge.
 ## Some info

  - Some challenges will provide you with files.
 They can be located in this repository in the corresponding folder.
  - Even though explanations are as clear as I could get them.
 If you happen to have questions at any point, trust your instincts, go with what you feel is right, even if it feels like I must provide you that information or it will be impossible to continue.
 I will value this positively.
 It doesn't matter if the result is not what I might expect.
 Make this challenge yours.
+ - If you see yourself taking longer in one task than the estimated time don't worry, these are just estimates, some people will take longer at some challenges but be flying at others.
+Now if you are taking too long *(about twice)* you are advised to skip it.

 ## Challenge 1
 This one will get you warmed up and hopefully you'll run through it!